tpaviot/ProcessScheduler/docs/pinedo.md

 ps.ResourceNonDelay(resource=machine_2)
 ```

-Finally, solve by optimizing the total completion time and render:
+Finally, we solve for optimizing the total completion time and render the Gantt chart:

 ``` py
 ps.ObjectiveMinimizeMakespan()